cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 - as a `Virtual Machine image <#cdap-standalone-virtual-machine-image>`__; or
 - as a `Docker image <#cdap-standalone-docker-image>`__.

-An easy way to start experimenting with CDAP, to build your own project, and to follow the example applications provided, is to download either the CDAP Standalone Virtual Machine or use the Docker image.

-If you have a development environment already setup, the zip file is your easiest solution.
+If you already have a development environment setup, the zip file is your easiest solution.

 If you don't have a development environment, the Virtual Machine offers a pre-configured environment with CDAP pre-installed and that automatically starts applications so that you can be productive immediately.
+You can build your own projects or follow the provided example applications.

 The Docker image is intended for those developing on Linux.